Press "Enter" to skip to content

 Per aspera, through difficulty

 Kansas can be a tough place to live, but Kansas has always been a tough place to live.
 Any descendants from the four remaining (and federally recognized) indigenous nations of Kansas could testify to that.
+Not only did indigenous peoples survive and thrive in the harsh environmental conditions of this state long before white people arrived, but many were also forcefully removed in what many white colonizers and their kin would nostalgically remember as Manifest Destiny.

 Despite Kansas being on the right side of the Civil War, John Brown wouldn’t have his mural on the wall of our state Capitol if he didn’t fight ferociously for the abolition of slavery in Kansas.
 Ending slavery didn’t undo racism, though, and neither did President Dwight D. Eisenhower (from Abilene, KS) signing the Civil Rights Act of 1957.
 This is why in 1958, Wichita’s NAACP Youth Council held our country’s first successful civil rights sit-in and became catalysts for other groups across the country to do the same.

 Not every Kansan who championed progress chose to stay, though.
-Despite being born and raised in rural Kansas, Gilbert Baker, the creator of the flag recognized, flown, and worn around the world as a symbol of Pride, left Kansas because it was as hostile to him during his youth of the 1950s and 60s as it is today for LGBTQ youth, especially trans youth.
+Despite being born and raised in rural Kansas, Gilbert Baker, the creator of the flag recognized, flown, and worn around the world as a symbol of Pride, left Kansas because it was as hostile to him during his youth of the 1950s and 60s as it is today for LGBTQ+ youth, especially trans youth.

 Ad astra, to the stars

 I often wonder how much talent our state loses due to the fact that it can be so, so hard to live here.
 And that’s part of why I choose to stay and choose to love this place harder.
 I want every single Kansan to make it “to the stars” and to thrive with their divinely gifted skills and talents.
-I want Kansas to be a welcoming birthplace to innovation that leads to progress on all of our collective challenges.
-Innovative and indomitable spirits (like Amelia Earhart, Atchison, KS) have lived here for centuries, but what if people didn’t have to fight so hard to make it to the stars?

 So, Kansas is… home, because it’s easy for me to see the power and beauty in who I choose to surround myself with—the lion-hearted people who fight for progress, equity, justice and common damn sense even when they are weary.
-My people are leaders who do leadership when it’s not always popular or easy, but we know from our history, it matters.
+My people are leaders who do leadership when it’s not always popular or easy, but we know from our collective history, it matters.
 Maybe someday history will be writing about some of them.

 Leave a Reply